fr1sk/lets-build-a-webpage-hacktoberfest2019/README.md

 Community-driven webpage!
 Inspired by [🎃Hacktoberfest](https://hacktoberfest.digitalocean.com/)!

-Let's try to create a crazy community-driven webpage.
-Hacktoberfest army, are you ready? 🚀 Feel free to add whatever you want (eg. easter eggs, wierd stuff, silly animations, etc.) and lets try to see what can we create from it. 👨🏻‍🎨
+Let's try to create a crazy community-driven webpage (something similar to [portfolio](https://bennycarlsson.github.io/MyPortfolio-Hacktoberfest2019/), [git](https://github.com/BennyCarlsson/MyPortfolio-Hacktoberfest2019)).
+Hacktoberfest army, are you ready? 🚀
+Feel free to add whatever you want (eg. easter eggs, wierd stuff, silly animations, etc.) and lets try to see what can we create from it. 👨🏻‍🎨

 If you have any questions or requests drop me a message! 📧